Love Is A Drug? What Is The Love Hormone?

 When you truly fall in love with someone, this is the next stage.
 This is when that person is always on your mind.
 They keep you up at night, they may eat less, and they're just drunk with love.
 This stage involves chemicals as well, and let's look at the three that are released:

 • Dopamine is the chemical associated with reward.
 You receive a gift or experience a high-risk reward, and then the chemicals hit you.
 Dopamine is one of the reasons why people have drug addictions.
-They receive a large rush of dopamine when they first use it, and then they spend their lives chasing the dopamine rush afterward.
+The body releases high levels of dopamine when they first use a substance, and then they spend their lives chasing the dopamine rush afterward.
 In a relationship, there are risks and rewards, such as asking the girl you love out and having her say yes.

 • This is a neurotransmitter that has been connected to arousal and readiness.